pu2clr/SI4735/README.md

 /*
  * Scans for two possible addresses for the Si37XX (0x11 or 0x63 )
  * This function also sets the system to the found I2C bus address of Si47XX.
+ *
+ * @param uint8_t resetPin MCU Mater (Arduino) reset pin
- * @return 0x11 if the SEN pin of the Si47XX is low or 0x63 if the SEN pin of the Si47XX is HIGH or 0x0 if error.
+ * @return 0x11   if the SEN pin of the Si47XX is low or 0x63 if the SEN pin of
+ *                the Si47XX is HIGH or 0x0 if error.
+ *
  * You do not need to use this function if the SEN PIN is configured to ground (GND).
+The default I2C address is 0x11.
  * Use this function if you do not know how the SEN pin is configured.
  */
-int16_t getDeviceI2CAddress()
+int16_t SI4735::getDeviceI2CAddress(uint8_t resetPin)
 ```